 Anker Soundcore Liberty 5 NC wishlist: All the features I want to see

-To many peoples’ dismay, the company has not announced any details regarding its highly anticipated flagship earbuds.
+To many people’s dismay, the company has not announced any details regarding its highly anticipated flagship earbuds.
 While we wait for confirmation, here are all the features I want to see in the Anker Soundcore Liberty 5 NC.

 A more robust IP rating

 Like many true wireless earbuds, Anker’s Liberty 4 NC wear an IPX4 water-resistant exterior.
 While this is fine for strolls in drizzly weather and gentle workouts at the gym, it does little to appease climbers and those in harsher climates.
-Unlike Jabra’s top-end workout buds, the Liberty 4 NC case does not enjoy an IP rating.
-Subsequently, fans must stow the charging case away from moisture and dust to prevent damage.
+Unlike some top-end workout buds, the Liberty 4 NC case does not enjoy an IP rating.
+Subsequently, fans must store the charging case away from moisture and dust to prevent damage.
 The Anker Soundcore Liberty 5 NC would benefit from a more robust IP rating and an IP-protected charging case.

 An improved design